-There are numerous benefits provided by water for our life, well-being, productivity and enjoyment.
-These include hydroelectricity as our main generation resource given that it represents 91% of our installed capacity, which we promote as a sustainable, efficient and clean source that contributes to the social and economic development of the territories.
+There are numerous benefits provided by water for our life, well-being, enjoyment and productivity.
+In our business is the main resource since the 90% of our generation capacity comes from hydroelectricity, which we promote as a sustainable, efficient and clean source that contributes to the social and economic development of the territories.

 That is which we are committed to a comprehensive water management, working in collaboration with our stakeholders so that this resource is protected and used properly.
-We will protect water as inheritance to future generations only if we are aware of its value for preserving life.
+We will protect water as inheritance to future generations only if we are aware of its value for preserving life and promoting progress.

 We develop action lines that allow us to improve our Company's productivity and competitiveness, contribute to the creation of value for our stakeholders and build an organization that is oriented to learning, innovation and sustainable development.